medavox/tuki-nuwa/text/1_building_blocks/Phonology.md

 Consonants
 ======

-There are 8 consonants in Tuki Nuwa.
+There are 8 consonants in Tokaja.

-Toki Nawa allows a lot of flexibility in pronunciation; as long as you make yourself understood, `ali li puna`!
+Tokaja allows a lot of flexibility in pronunciation; as long as you make yourself understood, `ali li pona`!

 They are usually pronounced in any of the following ways: